Amazon Prime: Prime Day

 In 2020, Prime Day was postponed in the US and Canada due to the COVID-19 pandemic, and was held from October 13–14.
 Prime Day was held in India on August 6–7.

 In May 2021, Prime Day was postponed indefinitely in Canada due to COVID-19.

 In 2022, building on the delayed October 2020 version, Amazon launched a second annual Prime-exclusive sales event in October, initially called the Prime Early Access Sale, and then renamed Prime Big Deal Days in 2023.
 The fall event is also referred to as "Prime Day", or as "October Prime Day", by some publications.

 In 2023, Prime Day was held from July 11–12, and Prime Big Deal Days was held from October 10–11.

-In 2024, Prime Day was held from July 16–17 and was available in the following countries: Australia, Austria, Belgium, Brazil, Canada, Egypt, France, Germany, Italy, Japan, Luxembourg, Mexico, the Netherlands, Poland, Portugal, Saudi Arabia, Singapore, Spain, Sweden, Turkey, the United Arab Emirates, the U.S., and the UK.
+In 2024, Prime Day was held from July 16–17 and was available in the following countries: Australia, Austria, Belgium, Brazil, Canada, Egypt, France, Germany, Italy, Japan, Luxembourg, Mexico, the Netherlands, Poland, Portugal, Saudi Arabia, Singapore, Spain, Sweden, Turkey, the United Arab Emirates, the United States and the United Kingdom.
 The 2024 edition of Prime Big Deal Days was held from October 8–9.

+In 2025, Prime Day took place from July 8 to 11, extending to four days instead of two.
+Prime Big Deal Days ran from October 7 to 8, 2025.
+In 2026, Prime Day is scheduled to occur June 23–26.

 Prime Day has demonstrated cases of misleading discounting.
-Various items of 2025's Prime Day shows discounts from a marked up price set months prior as revealed by price tracking website Camel Camel Camel.
+Various items of 2025's Prime Day shows discounts from a marked up price set months prior as revealed by price tracking website Camelcamelcamel.
 Certain items also showed the discounted price to be identical to the prices at other retailers.
 List price inflation by Amazon Prime has been demonstrated multiple times in previous years, including 2022, 2019, and 2017.
 Critics have also accused Prime Day as encouraging impulse shopping.